Kyle0112/coding-challenge-repository/README.md

 5. Review the Output: The program will output the result of the solution, whether it's the length of the longest increasing subsequence, pairs of indices forming palindromes,or the validity of the parentheses string.

 Additional Notes
--Ensure that you have the necessary programming language installed on your system to run the solutions.
+- Ensure that you have the necessary programming language installed on your system to run the solutions.
--Customize the solutions or add more test cases as needed to test different scenarios.
+- Customize the solutions or add more test cases as needed to test different scenarios.